Tenth54/AD-Lab-2025/README.md

 ![admin folder creation](/images/AD%20Lab_9.png)

-Add a new user to the admin OU
+Add a new user to the admin OU.

 ![new admin account](/images/AD%20Lab_10.png)

 ![user info](/images/AD%20Lab_11.png)

-Set the password to never expire since its a lab environment
+Set the password to never expire since its a lab environment.

 ![password](/images/AD%20Lab_12.png)

-Go to new user’s properties and give them the admin role by entering "Domain Admins" for object name
+Go to new user’s properties and give them the admin role by entering "Domain Admins" for object name.

 ![Domain Admin](/images/AD%20Lab_13.png)

-restart and sign in to our newly created admin account
+restart and sign in to our newly created admin account.

 ![restart2](/images/AD%20Lab_14.png)

 ## Configure RAS and NAT
 Next we install a RAS/NAT to keep our client’s internet private/ within the company’s network while allowing them to connect to the internet by routing through the Domain Controller.

-Install remote access through the server manager's "add roles and features"
+Install remote access through the server manager's "add roles and features".

 ![remote access](/images/AD%20Lab_15.png)